aydindemircioglu/LiblineaR.ACF/README.md

 # Introduction

+LiblineaR.ACF is package that allows fast linear SVM classification by using coordinate descent and Accelerated Coordinate Frequencies adaptation.
-LiblineaR.ACF is a wrapper around the LIBLINEAR C/C++ library for machine learning.
+It is a wrapper around a modified version of the LIBLINEAR C/C++ library, which allows large-scale regularized linear classification.
-LIBLINEAR is a simple library for solving large-scale regularized linear classification and regression.

-The main feature of LiblineaR.ACF is the Accelerated Coordinate Frequencies adaptation..
-This is active only for the L2-regularized L2-loss support vector classification.
-Nonetheless, the other options of LiblineaR has not been touch, so it can be used as a direct replacement of LiblineaR.

 ACF is most useful for large data sets and large values of C.

+The ACF feature is active only for the L2-regularized L1-loss and L2-loss support vector classification.
+Other types of the original LIBLINEAR package are not supported.

 ---